Message mode

 ---|---|---|

-SendPayGasSeparately | Pay forward fees separately from the message value. | |
+SendPayFwdFeesSeparately | Pay forward fees separately from the message value. | |

 SendIgnoreErrors | Ignore any errors arising while processing this message during the action phase. | |

-SendBounceIfActionFail | Bounce transaction in case of any errors during action phase.
-Has no effect if flag , SendIgnoreErrors is used. | |
+SendBounceIfActionFail | Bounce the transaction in case of any errors during the action phase.
+Has no effect if flag , SendIgnoreErrors , is used. | |

-SendDestroyIfZero | Current account (contract) will be destroyed if its resulting balance is zero.
+SendDestroyIfZero | The current account (contract) will be destroyed if its resulting balance is zero.
 This flag is often used with mode , SendRemainingBalance . |

 Combining modes with flags

-To make the Int
+To create the Int

-value for mode
+value for the mode

 field of SendParameters

-, which is equal to using SendPayGasSeparately
+, which is equivalent to using the constant SendPayFwdFeesSeparately

-, which is equal to SendRemainingBalance | SendDestroyIfZero
+, which is equivalent to SendRemainingBalance | SendDestroyIfZero

 .